Single Doctoral-Level Psychology Courses

-This course provides an overview of brief therapy roots and demonstrates techniques common to all brief therapy models.
-Since in the current field of mental health, there is a rising demand for the utilization of effective short-term therapy, the focus of study for this course is on client problem resolution as the solution to the psychological complaint, consistent with current requirements of managed health care providers.
+This course provides an overview of brief therapy’s roots and demonstrates techniques common to all brief therapy models.
+The focus of study is on client problem resolution as the solution to the psychological complaint, consistent with current requirements of managed health care providers.
 Audio or videotape assignments may be required.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor